JaidendT/MindfulMoney/README.md

 # MindfulMoney

-A personal budgeting tool to track income and expenses, built using Python, SQL, and Excel.
+A personal budgeting tool to track and analyse income and expenses, built using Python, SQL, html, CSS, and JavaScript.

 ## Features
-- Extract banking transactions.
+- Extract banking transactions from a bank statement.
-- Store transactions in a SQL database.
+- Store transactions in a PostgreSQL database.
 - Analyze and visualize spending habits.

 ## Setup